 Castaway Cay is not without missteps, but let’s focus on the best of Disney’s version of a Caribbean getaway first…

-A swipe of the “Key to the World” card lets crew members know you’ve stepped off of the ship, so they won’t leave you behind.
+A swipe of the “Key to the World” card lets crew members know you’ve stepped off of the ship so that they won’t leave you behind.
 After that, it’s time to explore.

-A quick glance at a conveniently-posted map gets guests acquainted with the island.
+A glance at a conveniently posted map gets Guests acquainted with the island.

 Here’s a closer look:

 But it’s not a far walk to reach the active areas of Castaway Cay.
-In fact, very little walking is needed at all.
+In fact, minimal walking is needed at all.